-We stayed at Vrahos Boutique Hotel which is close to the Port.
-So the first thing we did was explore the beaches along this area.
+I stayed at Vrahos Boutique Hotel which is close to the Port.
+So the first thing I did was explore the beaches along this area.
 There are a total of 6 beaches all within about a 15 minute walk of each other.
 Only Chochlidia has tavernas while the other 5 are small coves.
 My favorite one is Livadi as it’s quiet and the most sandy!

 From north to south here are the Folegandros beaches by the port:

 We saw lots of families hanging out at Chochlidia beach every day!
 Lots of kids and adults were also in the water.
 There’s actually trees along this beach which is very rare.
 The sand here is almost completely pebbles so it’s definitely not as comfortable to walk on.
 There are a few eating options at the north end of the beach near the port!

 You can access Latinaki beach by turning left from the main road onto a sandy flat point and following the well maintained stairs down.
 It is a small area but you can often have the beach to yourself.
 This is one of the only beaches that will offer natural shade during the day.
 The sand here is small pebbles.
 6/10

 On the other side of the rock formation is the Vitsentzou/Vicentzo beach.
 You can access this through a winding dirt path which was a bit steep but still very doable.
 It’s very similar to Latinaki but facing southeast so there’s less shade during the day.
 There is more sand than Latinaki but still at least half pebbles.
 6/10

 Unlike the other two beaches, there was no sign pointing to Puntaki beach.
 There was also no premade path to go down the steep rock so I didn’t venture down.
 It’s along the same area as Vincentzo so I’d definitely just go there instead.
 4/10